-Identifying where you could be at risk
+Identifying areas where you could be at risk

-The precise nature of the fraud risks any given business faces can vary, but the more generally applicable risks can be summarised into four broad categories:
+The precise nature of the Christmas fraud risks any given business faces can vary, but the more generally applicable risks can be summarised into four broad categories:

 The first three points encompass all of the people that could pose a threat to your business.
 You’ll notice that the net has been cast fairly widely, but that’s because fraud risks can come from almost anyone who has a relationship with your business.